-Freelance journalist and photographer operating in Madagascar.
+Freelance journalist and photographer operating in Madagascar and East Africa.

 I work with people in forgotten places, to raise their voices to a global attention.